dojo/docs/dojo/NodeList-traverse.rst

   dojo.require("dojo.NodeList-traverse");

-  //This code returns the div with class "container" in a dojo.NodeList: dojo.query(".red").closest(".container");
+  // This code returns the div with class "container" in a dojo.NodeList: dojo.query(".red").closest(".container");

 [ Dojo 1.7 AMD ]